 For those of you who aren’t familiar with surrender, it’s a player option that some casinos offer.
 When allowed, you may elect to give up half the amount you’ve bet rather than play out the hand.
 For the mathematically inclined, you can see that for those hands where your expectation is to lose more than 50% of your bet, surrender is a good deal.
 (Ignoring pushes, an expected loss of over 50% means you are more than 75% likely to lose the hand.)
 There are two types of surrender: early and late.
 Those terms refer to whether or not a dealer checks to see if s/he has a blackjack (when an Ace or 10 is showing) before you may make the surrender decision.
 In A.C., the type of surrender was ‘early’ which meant that you could give up half your bet before the dealer knew if s/he had a ‘natural’.
 That came about simply because state regulations didn’t allow ‘peeking’, so a dealer didn’t know what his hand was until all the players had made their playing decisions.

 Let me show you an example; assume a 6-deck game with double after split allowed and the dealer must stand on A-6.
 If I have a hand of 9, 7 and the dealer is showing a 10, my ‘expectation’ is to lose 53.7% of all the money I bet in that situation.
 If I surrender, I’ll lose 50% of all the money bet in that situation.
 A modest improvement, but better nonetheless.
 This makes figuring the basic strategy for surrender very simple.
 If the expectation is to lose more than 50%, you should surrender instead.

-|Player’s hand of 9,7 or 10,6:||Surrender against a dealer’s 9, 10, Ace|
+|Player’s hand of 9,7 or 10,6:||Surrender against a dealer 9, 10, Ace.|

-|Player’s hand of 8, 8:||Surrender against a dealer’s 10
+|Player’s hand of 8, 8:||Surrender against a dealer Ace.|

-|Player’s hand of 15:||Surrender against a dealer’s 10
+|Player’s hand of hard 17:||Surrender against a dealer Ace.|

 Late surrender adds to the player’s edge by a modest .1%, but I like it when I have a big bet out there and I get a 10 for my first card, as expected, and then get the last 6 in the deck as my next card.
 Who hasn’t done that before?